fusion-energy/paramak/README.md

 reactors.
 The purpose of the Paramak is to provide geometry for parametric studies.
-It is possible to use the created geometry in engineering and neutronics studies as the STP or STL files produced can be automatically converted to DAGMC compatable neutronics models or meshed and used in finite element analysis codes.
+It is possible to use the created geometry in engineering and neutronics studies as the STP or STL files produced can be automatically converted to DAGMC compatible neutronics models or meshed and used in finite element analysis codes.

 :point_right: [Documentation](https://paramak.readthedocs.io/en/main/)